khalid-hussain/shaheen/chap5.md

 Castile, the King would offer you a great position in the court.

 "I'm sure your father would never advise me to go to Castile.
-I'm much happier treating an ordinary soldier of Badr Bin Mughira than to sit in your King's court.
+I'm much happier treating an ordinary soldier of Badr bin Mughira than to sit in your King's court.
 Sometimes these people get inflicted with different physical ailments that can be treated.
 But your King and nobles are always inflicted with spiritual and moral diseases."